marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 # hwriterPlus is used by Databricks to display output in notebook cells
 # Rserve allows Spark to communicate with a local R process to run R code
-RUN R -e "install.packages('hwriterPlus', repos='https://mran.revolutionanalytics.com/snapshot/2017-02-26')" \
+RUN R -e "install.packages(c('hwriterPlus'), repos='https://mran.revolutionanalytics.com/snapshot/2017-02-26')" \
+ && R -e "install.packages(c('htmltools'), repos='https://cran.microsoft.com/')" \
  && R -e "install.packages('Rserve', repos='http://rforge.net/')"

+# Additional instructions to setup rstudio.
+If you dont need rstudio, you can
+# omit the below commands in your docker file.
+Even after this you need to use
+# an init script to start the RStudio daemon (See README.md for details.)

+# Databricks configuration for RStudio sessions.
+COPY Rprofile.site /usr/lib/R/etc/Rprofile.site

+# Rstudio installation.
+RUN apt-get update \
+ # Installation of rstudio in databricks needs /usr/bin/python.
+ && apt-get install -y python \
+ # Install gdebi-core.
+ && apt-get install -y gdebi-core \
+ # Download rstudio 1.2 package for ubuntu 16.04 and install it.
+ && apt-get install -y wget \
+ && wget https://download2.rstudio.org/server/trusty/amd64/rstudio-server-1.2.5042-amd64.deb -O rstudio-server.deb \
+ && gdebi -n rstudio-server.deb \
+ && rm rstudio-server.deb
  ```

-Notice how the last two lines illustrate how to incorporate package installation in the image, including setting the version of the package.
+Notice how the middle section illustrates how to incorporate package installation in the image, including setting the version of the package.
 ___
 [Back to table of contents](https://github.com/marygracemoesta/R-User-Guide#contents)